AstunTechnology/nrw-metadata-portal-docs/docs/UserDoc_Chap4_Create.rst

 	**4|** Amend the entry as appropriate and click |button_contribute_savedirectory| to save changes.

 	**5|** Click |button_contribute_saveclosedirectory| to save and exit.

-	*Note: The individual name field is not mandatory for the UK Gemini standard, however, for directories it can be used to identify teams/business areas if you have a number of different contact details within an organisation (e.g. GIS, Planning, etc.)*
+*Note: This functionality is for Administrators only and users should contact opendata@cyfoethnaturiolcymru.gov.uk if they want a new directory added.*

 |userdoc_fig_5_5_1_DirectoryEntry|